odennav/boardgame-devsecops-pipeline/README.md

 # Boardgame DevOps Pipeline Project

-Implement a DevSecOps Pipeline for the Boardgame app on AWS.
+Implement a DevSecOps Pipeline in AWS for the Boardgame.

 ## Getting Started